rubayet27/responsive_flytube/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This is a simple flutter project where I Clone the Youtube home page Ui.
+It's responsiveness exactly behave like real Youtube.

 A few resources to get you started if this is your first Flutter project: